IBSim/VirtualLab/docs/source/examples/ibsim.rst

 From the results shown in **ParaViS** you should notice the asymmetric nature of the displacement, stress and strain profiles.
 These are as a result of the subtle imperfections in the Tensile_IBSim mesh compared with an idealised CAD-based mesh.

-You will also notice the Parameters file also has a new namespace *Vox*.

 .. bibliography:: ../refs.bib
    :style: plain